 Say aloha to a fresh island-inspired Thanksgiving menu.
-Dishes featuring plenty of pineapple and coconut bring a taste of the tropics to your holiday table.
-Dig into our recipes for purple potato soup and pineapple-glazed ham—they'll have your whole family saying "E ʻai kakou!" (let's eat!) in no time.
+These dishes feature plenty of pineapple and coconut that bring a taste of the tropics to your holiday.
+Dig into our recipes for purple potato soup and pineapple-glazed ham—they'll have your whole family saying "E ʻai kakou!"
+(Let's eat!) in no time.

-Greet Thanksgiving dinner guests at the door with a platter of meatballs topped with an island-inspired mango and pepper salsa.
-A trio of tasty meats (bacon, beef, and pork) join forces to guarantee the bite-size apps are moist and flavorful.
+Greet Thanksgiving dinner guests at the door with a platter of meatballs topped with an island-inspired mango and sweet pepper salsa.
+A trio of tasty meats (bacon, beef, and pork) joins forces to guarantee the bite-size apps are a juicy and flavorful start to your dinner.
+They'll quickly become one of your Hawaiian Thanksgiving traditions.

 Get the recipe: Sweet and Spicy Meatballs with Mango Salsa

-Watch out entrée.
-This bright purple soup might just steal the show!
+Watch out, entrée: This bright purple soup might steal the show!
 This vibrant starter gets its distinctive color from pureed purple potatoes (also known as ube, a popular ingredient in the Philippines and other island nations) and pomegranate juice.
 Top with a swirl of sour cream and sprinkle with fresh marjoram to serve.
+This Thanksgiving soup recipe is as tasty as it is beautiful!

 Get the recipe: Purple Potato Soup

 This sweet and spicy twist on sweet potato casserole features some unexpected ingredients: coconut milk, peanut butter, and red curry paste.
-Despite being layered with flavors, it's easy to get on the table in an hour.
+Despite being layered with flavors, it takes just an hour to get it on the table.
+It's definitely not your usual sweet potato marshmallow casserole—this Hawaiian Thanksgiving side dish is better!

-Tip: Prep a batch of rice to pair with dinner earlier in the week (or order takeout) so you have cooked rice ready to add to this hearty side.
+Tip: Prep a batch of rice to pair with dinner earlier in the week so you have cooked rice ready to add to this hearty side.

 Get the recipe: Coconut Sweet Potatoes and Wild Rice

-Update traditional Thanksgiving stuffing with dates and Hawaiian sweet bread for tropical vibes, then add a bit of salty bacon to balance out the sweetness.
+Update traditional Thanksgiving stuffing with dates and Hawaiian sweet bread for a tropical vibe, then add a bit of salty bacon to balance the sweetness.
+This Hawaiian stuffing recipe will taste amazing alongside turkey or ham—whichever one you're serving this Thanksgiving.

 To make dry Hawaiian bread cubes: